 Over the past decade, social media has become THE number one way we get our information and make many of our decisions on purchases and products.
 This is even true of myself.
 There are bloggers I have followed for over a decade, and I trust their opinion on products and problem solving way more than a commercial on TV.

 The problem is, when we see another person talk about a product or item they have, there is often this feeling of wanting to go along with that.
 After all, this is a real person, not just a commercial — if they have it, then I can too.
 And so begins the downward spiral of mindless consuming based on the feeling of want and not need.
+Even if what I’m wanting doesn’t align with the cozy minimalist house I’m trying to create.

 Personally, I think this stems from our need for instant gratification.
 Our world is filled with gadgets and tools to feed this need.
 From the microwave to Amazon Prime Now, if we want something, we want it right away.
 When’s the last time you waited to purchase something you really wanted?
 It’s hard!
-I know for me, adding this filter or lense of “do I really need THIS exact thing RIGHT now?” has helped.
+I know for me, adding this filter or lens of “do I really need THIS exact thing RIGHT now?” has helped.
 I know that I can wait and it won’t be the end of the world — and sometimes I find that it’s better to wait and purchase something later after I’ve done research or after I’ve made a decision based on more than just my initial want.

 One of the things that has helped me is to keep a list.
 I have a list of items I want to replace at home or purchases I want to make.
 If I’m out shopping and I just happen to see something that looks cute or I want to buy it just because, I look at my list and see if it’s on there.
 If it is, then I consider the price, the material, etc., and possibly purchase it.
 If it’s not, I really think about if I need or even want the item.